 Enter Bird's Name in Search Box:

 There are two races or sub-species of the Pacific Wren.
-Although, which is usally the case, races are seen or found in the same type of habitat.
+Although, which is usually the case, races are seen or found in the same type of habitat.
 This is not the case with the Pacific Wren.
-The Pacific Wren (Aleutian) is found on the open and barren landscapes of the Aluetian and on the Pribilof Islands, both situated in the Bering Sea.
-It is usually found in the rocky out cropping along the coast.
-This is a large wren, largest in its group, and does not migrate.
-Then, there is the Pacific Wren (Pacific), seen along the southern regions of Alaska, south-ward, right into the southern regions of California.
-This race is seen mostly in the forests, it is usually observed on the forest floors.
+The Pacific Wren (Aleutian) is found on the open and barren landscapes of the Aleutian Islands and on the Pribilof Islands, which are both situated in the Bering Sea.
+It is usually found in the rocky outcropping along the coast.
+This is a large wren and is the largest in its group and it does not migrate.
+Then, there is the Pacific Wren (Pacific), that is seen along the southern regions of Alaska, southward and right into the southern regions of California.
+This race is seen mostly in the forests and it is usually observed on the forest floors.
 It may move into the interiors during the winter months.

 The Pacific Wren was once part of the Winter Wren group.
-Now, it is its own species with sub-species in its group.
-In general, but not always the case, it is seen on the western sides of the Rocky Mountains.
-It moves farher into the Bistish Columbia rockies in breeding season.
+Now it is its own species with sub-species within its group.
+In general, but it is not always the case, it is seen on the western side of the Rocky Mountains.
+It moves further into the British Columbia rockies in breeding season.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.